NathalieR2707/Regenerative-Agriculture/README.md

 # Regenerative-Agriculture
 Data Analytics on Soil Data

-This repository holds 2 ongoing projects around regenerative agriculture soil data.
+This repository holds 2 ongoing projects around regenerative agriculture soil data both in Python.

 Regen Ag - Soil Analysis by cover crop types is a brief analysis on a small dataset on covercrops